CameronCox123/CameronCox123/README.md

 ## Heyo, I'm Cameron

-👀 I’m interested in robotics and music
+👀 I’m interested in robotics, music, and coffee

-🔭 I’m actively working at ECLAIR an robotics and AI organization here at UT
+🔭 I’m actively working at ECLAIR, a robotics and AI organization here at UT

 🌱 I’m currently learning about Computer Architechture, Differential Equations and Robotics.
 I've taken courses on computing, software design, and plenty of calculus